-9.4.1 Credit Transfer may be granted for courses completed successfully at the University previously or another accredited tertiary institution.

-- 9.4.1.1 The transferred courses will appear on the student's transcript.
+- 9.4.1 Credit Transfer may be granted for courses completed successfully at the University previously or another accredited tertiary institution. - 9.4.1.1 The transferred courses will appear on the student's transcript.
 The credit points transferred will be counted towards the graduation requirements but will be excluded from the calculation of the student's GPA.
 Students may apply for credit transfer within the first two weeks of each semester in each academic year.
-For courses on offer in the summer semester, applications should be submitted one week before the commencement of the semester. - 9.4.1.2 The total number of credit points transferred will not exceed 50% of the total credit points of the programme. - 9.4.2 For a student who has successfully completed an approved student exchange programme of the University, normally a total of up to 15 credit points will be transferred to his/her undergraduate degree programme.
+For courses on offer in the summer semester, applications should be submitted one week before the commencement of the semester. - 9.4.1.2 The total number of credit points transferred will not exceed 50% of the total credit points of the programme. - 9.4.2 For a student who has successfully completed an approved student exchange programme of the University, normally a total of up to 15 credit points in regular Semester (and up to 6 credit points in Summer Semester) will be transferred to his/her undergraduate degree programme.
 Only the number of credits transferred will be recorded on the student's transcript.